Reproducibility-First Programming Languages: Design Principles and a Practical Exemplar

 3. Core Principles of Reproducibility-First Programming Languages

-We propose the following as the minimal set of language-design principles that, taken together, are sufficient to eliminate the dominant sources of computational irreproducibility.
+We propose the following as a minimal set of language-design principles that, taken together, can materially reduce the dominant sources of computational irreproducibility in analytical workflows.

 3.1 Pure Functional Semantics